A Recipe for Watermarking Diffusion Models: Empirical studies

+\textbf{Robustness of watermarking.} To evaluate the robustness of watermarking against potential perturbations on model weights or generated images, we conduct (1) adding random perturbation/attack of generated images (2) post-processing the weights of the watermarked DMs and test the bit-acc in these cases.
+Qualitative results are in Figure~\ref{fig:robustness} and numberical results are in Table~\ref{table:fid_scores}.
+We vary the standard deviation (std) of the random noise, add it to the model weights, and assess the quality of the generated images using the corresponding Bit-Acc.
+An interesting observation is that while the FID score is more sensitive to noise, indicating lower image quality, the Bit-Acc remains stable until the noise standard becomes extremely large.
+Additional results are in Appendices~\ref{supp:perturb_model} and~\ref{supp:perturb_image}.

-\textbf{Distribution shift of the watermarked training data}.
-In Table~\ref{table:fid_scores}, we have shown that the watermark can be accurately recovered at the cost of degraded generative performance.
-Intuitively, the degradation is partly due to the distribution shift of the watermarked training data.
-Table~\ref{table:training_data_shift} shows the FID scores of the watermarked training images (which measure the difference between the watermarked and the original training images).
+\textbf{Distribution shift of watermarked training data.} In Figure~\ref{fig: bit-acc-vs-fid}, we have shown that the watermark can be accurately recovered at the cost of degraded generative performance.
+Intutively, the degradation is partly due to the distribution shift of the watermarked training data.
+Table~\ref{table:training_data_shift} shows the FID scores of the watermarked training images on different datasets.
 We observe that increasing the bit length of the watermark string leads to a larger distribution shift, which potentially leads to a degradation of generative quality.

-\textbf{Detecting watermark at different sampling steps}.
-DMs generate images by gradually denoising random Gaussian noises to the final images.
+\textbf{Detecting watermark at different sampling steps.} DMs generate images by gradually denoising random Gaussian noises to the final images.
 Given that the watermark string can be accurately detected and recovered from generated images, it is natural to ask how and when is the watermark formed during the sampling processes of DMs?
-In Figure~\ref{fig:fid_acc}, we show the FID scores and the bit accuracies evaluated at different time steps during the sampling process.
-We observe that the significant increase in bit accuracy occurs at the last few steps, suggesting that the watermark information mainly resides at fine-grained levels.
+In Figure~\ref{fig:fid_acc_denoise}, we visualize the generated samples and the bit accuracies evaluated at different time steps during the sampling process.
+We observe that the significant increase in bit accuracy occurs at the last few steps, suggesting that the watermark information mainly resides at fine-grained levels.\looseness=-1

-\textbf{Robustness of watermarking}.
-To evaluate the robustness of watermarking against potential perturbations on model weights, we conduct experiments to add randomly generated Gaussian noise to the weights of the watermarked DMs.
-As depicted in Figure \ref{fig:robustness}, we vary the standard deviation (std) of the random noise, add it to the model weights, and assess the quality of the generated images using the corresponding Bit-Acc.
-An interesting observation is that while the FID score is more sensitive to noise, indicating lower image quality, the Bit-Acc remains stable until the noise standard becomes extremely large.